AVAILABLE ON DVD

 Inspector Martineau has seen it all as he polices Manchester, but is still totally committed to his job despite his marriage to Julia being on the rocks because he is constantly late home and she won’t have children.
 Then he hears that vicious thug Don Crawford has just escaped from prison.
 14 years ago Martineau put him away for his part in a jewellery heist, but the loot was never recovered, and Martineau thinks that he will return to Manchester to pick it up.
 Crawford doesn’t waste much time, soon finding his former associates and forcing them to join in a raid on bookmaker Gus Hawins, planning to use the money to obtain a false passport and flee the country.
 However, he ends up killing a bank clerk, and Martineau soon picks up the trail….

-Quite tough [one women gets an elbow in the face] and frank [what with Lucky Lusk the barmaid, whose overtones to Martineau are amazingly blatant, and Billie Whitelaw’s slutty wife even getting a brief nude scene which was cut for the US release], Hell Is A City is also packed with interesting, well sketched characters [an early appearance by Donald Pleasance is especially memorable] which give the film a great flavour, while Stanley Baker’s usual tough, no-nonsense, slightly surly but also world weary screen persona has never been put as good use [and I include Zulu].
+Quite tough [one women gets an elbow in the face] and frank [Lucky Lusk the barmaid’s overtones to Martineau are amazingly blatant, and Billie Whitelaw’s slutty wife even gets a brief nude scene which was cut for the US release], Hell Is A City is also packed with interesting, well sketched characters [an early appearance by Donald Pleasance is especially memorable] which give the film a great flavour, while Stanley Baker’s usual tough, no-nonsense, slightly surly but also world weary screen persona has never been better put to good use [and I include Zulu].
 For some reason Maxine Audley’s scenes were also cut from the American version, but her scenes with Baker are excellently performed.
 Their fraught husband and wife relationship was originally given some resolve, but the original last few minutes were re-edited and shortened to conclude the film more openly and in a darker fashion.
 It was the right decision.
-Guest’s script could have done with more detail here and there are one or two coincidence too many, but, aided by Stanley Black’s score which comes across appropriately as very jazzed-up Miklos Rozsa, Hell Is A City remains a pretty good melding of the noir and the realistic types of crime drama, and its last few minutes are amazingly evocative of it setting and its hero being constantly surrounded by people but also, at the same time, being constantly alone.
+Guest’s script could have done with more detail here and there, and there are one or two coincidences too many, but, aided by Stanley Black’s score which comes across appropriately as very jazzed-up Miklos Rozsa, Hell Is A City remains a pretty good melding of the noir and the more realistic type of crime drama, and its last few minutes are amazingly evocative of its setting and its hero being constantly surrounded by people but also, at the same time, being constantly alone.